CastleBby/CastleBby/README.md

 - 👋 Hi, I’m @CastleBby
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently working in R and Python for data analysis.
+- 🌱 I’m currently working in R and Python for ML and Deep Learning.
 - 📫 How to reach me: emilycastelanmoreno@gmail.com

 <!---